 There comes a time in the life-cycle of all kitchens when we walk in and realise that something has to change.
 Generally this point is reached somewhere between 5 and 10 years after the kitchen was last replaced.
-The doors look dirty and stained.
-There are scratches on the work surface, the tile grout is yellow and the flooring is coming up in the corners.
+The doors may look dirty and stained.
+There might be scratches on the work surface.
+The tile grout can yellow and the flooring may be coming up in the corners.

 - Your kitchen design is perfect for the room and you like the way it is arranged and the number of kitchen cabinets and worktops.
 In this case you don't need to change the layout of your kitchen.

 - The cabinet carcasses are still firmly attached to the walls and are in good shape on the insides.
 You need to check that the shelves are intact and that all the sides are still level and even.
 You can always replace one or two carcasses if required.